chenyichen0420/CBCOJ/README.md

 Put CBCOJ_Server.exe under the folder `server/`, and put CBCOJ_Front.exe under the folder  `front/`.

 When using, you should start CBCOJ_Server.exe first, fetch the ipv4 of the machine on which CBCOJ_Server.exe runs, it'll be used later.

+The structure of `server/` should be like this: